-- Why your child needs pin care. - How to wash your hands before and after doing your child's pin care. - What to use to clean your child's skin and pins. - How to clean your child's skin and pins. - How to apply a dressing to the area if needed. - How to clean your child's equipment. - How to obtain supplies. - When to call the doctor or healthcare provider with questions or problems.
+- Why your child needs pin care. - How to wash your hands before and after doing your child's pin care. - What to use to clean your child's skin and pins. - How to clean your child's skin and pins. - How to put a bandage on the area if needed. - How to clean the equipment. - How to get supplies. - When to call the doctor or care team with questions or problems.